eatdust/astroscan/README.md

 ![main](/docs/main_menu.png?raw=true)
 ---

-The first entry is the main control interface where you can start taking acquisitions:
+The first entry is the main control interface where you can start, and stop, taking acquisitions (the "position" command is currently unused and but will allow at some point to control the mount):

 ---
 ![capture](/docs/capture_controls.png?raw=true)
 ---

-The second entry goes into another menu allowing you to set on-the-fly various other parameters:
+The second entry goes into another menu allowing you to set various other parameters:

 ---
 ![params](/docs/param_menu.png?raw=true)